5and5/BO2-Remix/README.md

 * Un-patched trample steam zone changes
 * Leaper rounds always happen every 4 rounds
 * Camping in the shaft is limited to 5 minutes at a time

+### Mob of the Dead
+* Blundergats damage no longer falls off
+* Blundergat is no longer limited in the box

 ### Buried
 * Pack-a-punch camo replaced with Mob of the Dead animated camo